 Aside from its amenities, its location is even more desirable.
-The Forest Lodge sits in Camp John Hay; it’s a short walking distance to most of Baguio’s commercial hotspots.
-You can also enjoy numerous recreational activities around the area, including horseback riding, mini golf, the butterfly sanctuary, and the treetop adventure.
+The Forest Lodge sits in Camp John Hay, a short distance from most of Baguio’s commercial hotspots.
+You can also enjoy numerous recreational activities around the area, including horseback riding, mini-golf, the butterfly sanctuary, and the treetop adventure.
+Book this Airbnb here.

 14. This safari-themed lodge for the outdoor lover